analogdevicesinc/ai8x-training/README.md

 The following software is optional, and can be replaced with other similar software of the user’s choosing.

-1. Visual Studio Code (Editor, Free), https://code.visualstudio.com
+1. Visual Studio Code (Editor, Free), https://code.visualstudio.com, with the “Remote - SSH” plugin
 2. Typora (Markdown Editor, Free during beta), http://typora.io
 3. CoolTerm (Serial Terminal, Free), http://freeware.the-meiers.org
    or Serial ($30), https://apps.apple.com/us/app/serial/id877615577?mt=12